1am2syman/omni_pdf/README.md

 ## Features

-- **PDF to Text/Markdown Converter:** Convert single or multiple PDF files in a folder to plain text (.txt) or Markdown (.md) format with a progress bar.
+- **PDF to Text/Markdown Converter:** Convert single or multiple PDF files in a folder to plain text (.txt) or Markdown (.md) format using OCR when necessary, with a progress bar.
 - **PDF Splitter:** (Coming Soon)

 ## Installation